-Our doors are open for sex trafficking victims.
-Trafficking victims need the same kind of holistic services that domestic violence victims need.
+Our doors are open for sex trafficking survivors.
+Trafficking survivors need the same kind of holistic services that domestic violence survivors need.

 Services we provide: